Witt vectors, semirings, and total positivity: A model for the -typical symmetric functions over

 \subsection{Semirings and the infinite prime}

-A finite prime $p$ has two roles in $\Lambda_\bZ$: it supplies the property of $p$-adic integrality and the structure of the Frobenius lift $\psi_p$.
+In the theory of $\Lambda$-rings, a finite prime $p$ allows us to speak of two things: $p$-adic integrality, which is a property, and Frobenius lifts at $p$, which are structures.
 The fundamental point of this chapter is that it is reasonable for some purposes to think of positivity as $p$-adic integrality at the place $p=\infty$.
-So the infinite prime assumes the first role here but not the second.
-This seems meager when compared to the rich role the infinite prime plays in the theory of automorphic forms, for example, but it does have the merit that we can treat the first role purely algebraically, and hence scheme-theoretically.
+So the infinite prime plays the first role here but not the second.
+This is meager when compared to the rich role the infinite prime plays elsewhere in number theory, such as the theory of automorphic forms, but our approach does have the virtue that it allows us to treat the first role purely algebraically, and hence scheme-theoretically, as we can for finite primes.

-It is natural to wonder whether there is some analogue of the second role for $p=\infty$ and whether there is an $\infty$-typical theory that can be isolated from the rest of the primes.
-There is some cause for the hope that flows will appear here.
+But it is natural to wonder whether there is some analogue of the second role for $p=\infty$ and whether there is an $\infty$-typical theory that can be isolated from the rest of the primes.
+One might hope that flows will appear here.